OpenSynergic/leconfe/README.md

 Thank you for considering contributing to Leconfe!
 Here are some guidelines to help you get started:

-### Structure and Maintanability
+### Structure and Maintainability

 -   Avoid adding new dependencies unless absolutely necessary.
 -   Use the `__()` helper function instead of hardcoding translations.
 -   Each Eloquent model should have a sensible [Database Factory](https://laravel.com/docs/10.x/database-testing#factories).
 -   Use [Queued Jobs](https://laravel.com/docs/10.x/queues) to perform long-running tasks.
 Notify users that a task is running.
--   Use [Notifications](https://laravel.com/docs/10.x/notifications) to send emails to users, or a [Mailable](https://laravel.com/docs/10.x/mail) when it's unimaginable that a notification would be sent to anything other than the mail channel.
+-   Use [Notifications](https://laravel.com/docs/10.x/notifications) to send emails to users, or a [Mailable](https://laravel.com/docs/10.x/mail) when it's unimaginable that a notification would be sent to anything other than the main channel.
 -   Prefer enums over constants.

 ### Security and Performance